 Reports surfaced of children removing the patch and placing it in their mouths.
 One report of a child chewing on a patch and suffering a seizure eventually prompted the manufacturer, Novartis, to recall the Triaminic Vapor Patch in June 2006.
 While around 50 million patches were sold between 2000 and 2006, they are no longer available for sale in the United States.

-Triaminic Vapor Patch
+Recall of the Triaminic Vapor Patch

-While all medications have certain anticipated side effects, a drug manufacturer has a duty to make its products as reasonably safe as possible, and to inform the medical community and the public of known risks associated with its drugs.
-If a manufacturer fails to do so, it can be held legally responsible if patients are injured as the result of inadequate warnings or the unreasonably dangerous nature of the drug, under a legal theory called "product liability."
+While all medications have certain side effects, drug manufacturers have a duty to make their products as reasonably safe as possible.
+Manufacturers are also required to inform doctors and patients of known risks associated with their drugs.
+If a manufacturer fails to uphold these duties, it can be held legally responsible for patient injuries that result under a legal theory called product liability.